YAMS CLI Reference¶

 yams restore --snapshot-id=v1.0 \

---output-directory=./restore \
+--output=./restore \

 Restore by collection:

-yams restore-collection --collection=releases --output-directory=./releases
+yams restore --collection=releases --output=./releases

 Performance Characteristics¶